emqx/cloud-docs/en_US/data_integration/cassandra.md

 # Ingest MQTT Data into Cassandra

 [Apache Cassandra](https://cassandra.apache.org/_/index.html) is a popular open-source, distributed NoSQL database management system designed to handle large datasets and build high-throughput applications.
-EMQX Cloud's integration with Apache Cassandra provides the ability to store messages and events in the Cassandra database, enabling functionalities such as time-series data storage, device registration and management, as well as real-time data analysis.
+EMQX Platform's integration with Apache Cassandra provides the ability to store messages and events in the Cassandra database, enabling functionalities such as time-series data storage, device registration and management, as well as real-time data analysis.

-This page provides a comprehensive introduction to the data integration between EMQX Cloud and Cassandra with practical instructions on creating and validating the data integration.
+This page provides a comprehensive introduction to the data integration between EMQX Platform and Cassandra with practical instructions on creating and validating the data integration.

 :::tip
 The current implementation only supports Cassandra v3.x, not yet compatible with v4.x.